Lani274/tutorial-flask-login/README.md

 We now import our website package, or what might be called webapp in your case, and grab that create_app function from  the *__ init__.py* file and use that to actually create an application which can be run.
 *if __ name__ == '__ main__':* etc.
-states that I only want to run the web server if we run the *main.py* file.
-It also means that everytime we will make a change in our Python code, it will automatically run the webserver (vgl.
+states that I only want to run the web server if we run the *main.py* file. app.run(debug=True) means that everytime we will make a change in our Python code, it will automatically run the webserver (vgl.
 How to debug a Flask app n.d.).

 ----
 ## 5.2 Create Routes/Views
 -----

-Go into the views.py file.
-There we will create our routes so our user can navigate through different pages.
-And type in this code.
+Go into the *views.py* file.
+There we will create our routes so that our user can navigate through different pages in our web app.
+Extend with the following code.

 ```python
 from flask import Blueprint